| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 defending themselves against schizophrenic breakdown and doing so at the expense of

+sensitive and thoughtful human relations.
 But it can be done, as Searles and others have shown.
 I am thinking of

 Searles analytic work with psychotics and borderlines, sustained at Chesnut Lodge